Are you concerned about having enough protein?

 AND, it uses all 3 to yield the necessary chemical energy our cells need to function.

-Myth # 1: We need protein to have strong muscles
+Protein Myth # 1: We need protein to have strong muscles

 Fats or fatty acids are the main source of energy for our skeletal muscles when they’re at rest or during mild-intensity exercise.
 However, during more intense activity skeletal muscle uses glucose for energy.
 Our muscles need glucose to work.
 Specifically glucose that is converted from carbohydrates!